gundam1337/matcha/README.md

 -**Form Validation**: Express Validator is used for validating and sanitizing user input, ensuring data integrity and preventing potential security vulnerabilities.
 -**Secure Headers**: Helmet is employed to secure Express applications by setting various HTTP headers, enhancing the application's security posture.
 -**Faker.js**: Faker.js is included to generate realistic fake data for testing and development purposes, providing a convenient way to populate the application with sample data.
+-**Firebase Admin SDK**: The Firebase Admin SDK is integrated to store user images securely.
+It provides a reliable and scalable storage solution, allowing users to upload and retrieve their profile pictures efficiently.